-The international Ballet company in Prague reflects the national identity and contributes to its prestige.
+The international character of the Czech National Ballet in Prague reflects its national identity and enhances its prestige.
 We offer the traditional classical repertoire and modern contemporary theatre alike, yet with a special artistic spirit.

 Attesting to the company’s singularity is its variegated repertoire, which includes famous narrative ballets retelling mesmerising stories (The Sleeping Beauty, La Fille mal gardée, Swan Lake, Onegin and The Nutcracker – A Christmas Carol), Forsythe / Clug / McGregor - fascinating mixed bills William Forsythe, Edward Clug and Wayne McGregor; Phoenix, by Alejandro Cerrudo, Douglas Lee and Cayetano Soto; and Kylián – Bridges of Time, by Jiří Kylián) and contemporary ballets (Leonce & Lena, by Christian Spuck; Kafka: The Trial, by Mauro Bigonzetti; and Solo for the Two of Us, by Petr Zuska).